18F/handbook/pages/general-information-and-resources/chicago.md

 See [Logging in &amp; Networks]({% page "/how-to-log-in/" %}) for details.

+### Who else from TTS usually works out of the Chicago office?

+Most TTS Chicago-area staff work remotely full-time.
+However, you will often find Ethan Heppner (TTS Tech Portfolio) working from the Hub on the 35th floor Wednesdays.

 ## Where are the...?

 ### Bathrooms

 Bathrooms are just down the hall, on the west side of the elevator bank.

-### Mail
+### Supplies

+If you need pens, paper, and other office supplies, you can get them at CSS in room 3523, on the interior side of the southwest hallway on the 35th floor, just past the door.

+CSS is also the place to go for mail.
+You can have packages addressed to [Your name] 35th floor CSS, 230 S Dearborn, Chicago IL, 60604.
 Incoming mail is delivered to and outgoing mail is collected from the office twice daily.

 ### Lockers

-Lockers are to your left and right when you walk inside the door.

-### Supplies

-If you need pens, paper, and other office supplies, there are a few items above the coffee making area.
+Lockers are available throughout the building.
+Reach out to clay.wilson@gsa.gov if you need an assigned locker.

+Day-use lockers are also available in a few areas.
+You can find some of these on your left if you enter the southwest corner of the 35th floor through the south-facing door.
+Instructions can be found on the lockers themselves.

 ### Printers